MicrosoftDocs/SupportArticles-docs/support/system-center/scom/empty-service-level-tracking-summary-report.md

 ---
 # The Service Level Tracking Summary report may be empty if Today isn't selected for the TO date

-This article helps you fix an issue in which a Service Level Tracking Summary report in Operations Manager is empty if you don't select **Today** for the **TO** date.
+This article helps you fix an issue in which a Service Level Tracking Summary report in Operations Manager is empty if you don't select **Today** as the **TO** date.

 _Original product version:_ &nbsp; System Center Operations Manager
 _Original KB number:_ &nbsp; 2567404